MarvinChung/107-2_NTU_CS-X_Data_Science_Programming/README.md

 https://github.com/MiccWan/Political-News-Analysis

 2. Adding new features by using jieba POS tagging for getting more precise people name.
-#week2
+# week2
 1. Looking for dataset
-#week3
+# week3
+1. create preprocessor.ipynb
+   - Pruning the dataset from doc to txt.
+   - Pruning all the big-5 format to utf-8.
-1. Pruning the dataset from doc to txt and rename them to normal format.
+   - Remove all space from the file name and rename them to normal format.